Rochester & Buffalo Bicycle Accident Attorneys

 Did you know that in, New York State, a bicyclist riding on the roadway has to follow the same rules of the road as the driver of an automobile?
 In fact, there are some additional rules that need to be followed, too.
 The main problem for bicyclists riding the roadways of New York, however, is not obeying the rules of the road but, rather, hoping that when they do, motorists are watching and properly sharing the roadway with them.

 In 2013, the most recent year for which there are published statistics, there were 6,328 bicycle-motor vehicle accidents in New York State in which 40 bicyclists were killed.
-In upstate New York in 2013, Monroe County alone had 257 bicycle-motor vehicle accidents; Erie County had 285 and Onondaga County 123.
+In upstate New York in 2013, Monroe County alone had 257 bicycle-motor vehicle accidents; Erie County had 285, and Onondaga County had 123.
 Needless to say, in most bicycle-vehicle collisions, the occupants of the cars and other vehicles tend to come out better for wear than cyclists.

 Why Choose Faraci Lange, LLP?